 It is worth noting that any grant income received by a business will be taxable.
 Only businesses which make an overall profit once grant income is included will be subject to tax.

 Charities which would have meet the criteria for both grant funding and rates relief but whose bill for 11 March had been reduced to nil by a local discretionary award will also be eligible for the RHLG fund.
 Properties likely to qualify include charity shops, museums, galleries, historic houses, sport charity facilities, theatres, public halls, and clubhouses, clubs and institutions.
 More details can be found on the Charity Tax Group website.

-As of 12 May, properties occupied by charities in Scotland can also apply for the £10,000 small business grant funding.
+Properties occupied by charities in Scotland can also apply for the £10,000 small business grant funding.
 This is an extension to the original scheme and is expected to affect approximately 3,000 small properties occupied by charities, including day centres, workshops and halls.
 It will apply to properties which are in receipt of any Charitable Rates Relief or Sports Relief, but are otherwise eligible for the Small Business Scheme.

-This benefit includes self-catering accommodation and caravans in Scotland.
+Grants also include self-catering accommodation and caravans in Scotland.
 There is a restriction of one grant per ratepayer and applicants will have to provide evidence that:

 - the property is each ratepayer’s primary source of earnings eg. one third or more; and